SirusDoma/CXO2/README.md

 | OTwo             | Core Game Client                                       |

 ## Compiling the Project ##

+**The project does not include any copyrighted assets.
+You are required to provide a supported copy of the game.**

+First, you need to place all assets in the `assets` folder.
+- Place `Interface(1).opi`, `Playing(1).opi` and `Avatar.opa` in `assets/Image/` directory.
+- Place default BGM ojm files (`BGM.ojm`, `bgEffect.ojm`, `Event.ojm`, `Planet.ojm` and `O2PlanetNPC.ojm`) in `assets/Music/`

+**Please note: the provided assets must be compatible with the supported client version.**
+You will also need to set up a local server or connect to an existing server and provide valid launch arguments to debug the project.
+Please refer to [Mozart.Encore](https://github.com/SirusDoma/Mozart.Encore) to learn more about setting up a local server.

 The project is now fully relies on [CMake](https://cmake.org/), and it makes use of [`FetchContent`](https://cmake.org/cmake/help/latest/module/FetchContent.html) to manage the dependencies.
 No additional setup or commands are required to build the project other than standard cmake build.